hdlguy/kria_ubuntu/petalinux/readme.md

 # Petalinux (2025.1) on Kria K26i

 ## Building Petalinux

-### Set Boot Mode
-In order to boot directly from the SD card R162 and R163 were removed from the carrier card.
-This makes boot mode[3:0] = 1110 = SD1 LS (3.0).
-Note that the reference designators on these resistors is not aligned wit the parts.
-R162 is to the right of R7.
-Then R163, R164 and R165 continue down the column.
-At the bottom of the column are R264 and C344.
+These instructions assume the K26i boot mode lines are set to boot from the SD card.
+See instructions below.

 ### Download and uncompress sstate artifacts
 I find that the compile time download from petalinux.xilinx.com is unreliable.
 The trick is to have those files local.
 Then, in petalinux-config we point to the local files.

 https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html
     * Downloads         (TAR/GZIP - 61.27 GB)
     * sstate_aarch64    (TAR/GZIP - 33.95 GB)

 ### Convert XSA to SDT
+The vivado compile script produces an XSA file with bitstream included.
+Petalinux 2024.2 and later require SDT files.

 rm -rf ./sdt/; /tools/Xilinx/2025.1/Vitis/bin/sdtgen -eval "set_dt_param -dir ./sdt -xsa ../implement/results/top.xsa -user_dts ./system-user.dtsi; generate_sdt;"

 ### Create Petalinux project